nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. if you specify `--name “Marcus Tang” --name Taufiq`, only `--name Taufiq` will be taken.

+* If a name provided has spaces in-between, use double quotation marks to wrap the name in the command e.g. wrap the name 'Apex Legends' as `"Apex Legends"`.

 </div>

 ### Viewing help : `help`